Support now

 anne-k2

-Anne Cathrine Wilhjelm, Chairman of the Board
+Anne Cathrine Wilhjelm, Chair of Board

 Partner and lawyer in SEED Capital